E-rick23/Simple-Password-Generator/README.md

-The Simple Password Generator is a small project i'm working on my free time.
+The Simple Password Generator is a simple project i challenged myself to do on my own.

-It's meant to be a simple HTML (With some JavaScript) page with a few options for generating a desired random password.

-The options it should have are the choices of:

-- Uppercase characters
-- Lowercase characters
-- Symbols
-- Numbers
+It's a simple webpage that allows the user to generate a password, with the options of having:

-- Amount of characters
+-Uppercase characters

-This file will be updated as the project progresses.
+-Numbers
+-Symbols
+-Between 4 and 20 characters